-Rule 10.4(a) observes that nominees for positions on the Judicial Council should be drawn from diverse backgrounds, experiences, and geographical locations.
+Rule 10.4(a) observes that nominees for positions on the Judicial Council should be drawn from "diverse backgrounds, experiences, and geographical locations."
 The Judicial Council has recognized that it benefits from a diverse group of members with a blend of professional expertise and other experience on a variety of leadership issues.
-With the complexity and far-ranging policy implications of the issues before the Judicial Council, the council would benefit from an additional member.
+With the complexity and farranging policy implications of the issues before the Judicial Council, the council would benefit from an additional member.

-Although the state Constitution limits the number of voting members on the council to 21, and requires two nonvoting court administrator members, there is no upper limit on the size or composition of the advisory membership of the council.
+Although the state Constitution limits the number of voting members on the council to 21 and requires two nonvoting court administrator members, there is no upper limit on the size or composition of the advisory membership of the council.
 The council can be as small as the constitutionally required 23 members, or as large as the voting membership chooses.

-The Chief Justice will be making appointments to this year's vacancies on the council: one Supreme Court justice (voting), one appellate court justice (voting), one appellate court justice (advisory), four superior court judge positions (voting), one superior court commissioner position (advisory), and two court administrator positions (advisory).
-The Judicial Council's approval would present the Chief Justice with the opportunity to appoint a total of four advisory members.
+The Chief Justice will be making appointments to this year's vacancies on the council: one appellate court justice (voting) and three superior court judge positions (voting).
+The Judicial Council's approval would present the Chief Justice with the opportunity to appoint a total of two advisory members.